Princess Margaret, Countess of Snowdon: Early life

-Margaret's grandfather, George V, died when she was five, and her uncle acceded to the throne as King Edward VIII.
-Less than a year later, on 11 December 1936, in the abdication crisis, he left the throne to marry Wallis Simpson, a twice-divorced American, whom neither the Church of England nor the Dominion governments would accept as queen.
+Margaret's grandfather died in January 1936, and her uncle acceded to the throne as Edward VIII.
+Less than a year later, in December 1936, Edward abdicated to marry Wallis Simpson, a twice-divorced American, whom neither the Church of England nor the Dominion governments would accept as queen.
 The Church did not recognise the marriage of a divorced woman with a living ex-husband as valid.
-Edward's abdication made a reluctant Duke of York the new king, and Margaret became second in line to the throne, with the title The Princess Margaret to indicate her status as a child of the sovereign.
+Edward's abdication made Margaret's father reluctantly assume the throne, and Margaret became second in line to the throne, with the title The Princess Margaret to indicate her status as a child of the sovereign.
 The family moved into Buckingham Palace; Margaret's room overlooked The Mall.

 Margaret was a Brownie in the 1st Buckingham Palace Brownie Pack, formed in 1937.
 She was also a Girl Guide and later a Sea Ranger.
 She served as President of Girlguiding UK from 1965 until her death on 9 February 2002.

-At the outbreak of World War II, Margaret and her sister were at Birkhall, on the Balmoral Castle estate, where they stayed until Christmas 1939, enduring nights so cold that drinking water in carafes by their bedside froze.
+At the outbreak of World War II, Princesses Margaret and Elizabeth were at Birkhall, on the Balmoral Castle estate, where they stayed until Christmas 1939, enduring nights so cold that drinking water in carafes by their bedside froze.
 They spent Christmas at Sandringham House before moving to Windsor Castle, just outside London, for much of the remainder of the war.
-Viscount Hailsham wrote to Prime Minister Winston Churchill to advise the evacuation of the princesses to the greater safety of Canada, to which their mother famously replied, "The children won't go without me.
+Lord Hailsham wrote to Winston Churchill to advise the evacuation of the princesses to the greater safety of Canada, to which their mother famously replied, "The children won't go without me.
 I won't leave without the King.
 And the King will never leave."
 At Windsor, the princesses staged pantomimes at Christmas in aid of the Queen's Wool Fund, which bought yarn to knit into military garments.
 In 1940, Margaret sat next to Elizabeth during their radio broadcast for the BBC's Children's Hour, addressing other children who had been evacuated from cities.
 Margaret spoke at the end by wishing all the children goodnight.

 Unlike other members of the royal family, Margaret was not expected to undertake any public or official duties during the war.
 She developed her skills at singing and playing the piano, often show tunes from stage musicals.
 Her contemporaries thought she was spoiled by her parents, especially her father, who allowed her to take liberties not usually permissible, such as being allowed to stay up to dinner at the age of thirteen.

-Crawford despaired at the attention Margaret was getting, writing to friends: "Could you this year only ask Princess Elizabeth to your party? ...
+Crawford despaired at the attention Margaret received, writing to friends: "Could you this year only ask Princess Elizabeth to your party? ...
 Princess Margaret does draw all the attention and Princess Elizabeth lets her do that."
 Elizabeth, however, did not mind this, and commented, "Oh, it's so much easier when Margaret's there—everybody laughs at what Margaret says".
-King George described Elizabeth as his pride and Margaret as his joy.
+Their father described Elizabeth as his pride and Margaret as his joy.
+When Elizabeth joined the Auxiliary Territorial Service in 1945, Margaret became extremely jealous, lamenting, "I was born too late!" as she was too young to join herself.